From Cllr Jason Brock, Leader of Reading Borough Council.

 Committed to tackling inequality in our society, to ensure everyone has an equal chance to thrive wherever they live and whatever their economic, social, cultural, ethnic or religious background.

 Investing in voluntary and community organisations, building relationships and strengthening the capacity and resilience of the sector.

 Prioritising the needs of the most marginalised groups and the most vulnerable adults and children in our communities.

-Tackling the effects of the pandemic, such as increased unemployment, long term health problems, mental health issues and social isolation.
+Tackling the effects of the pandemic including employment, training and skills, mental health issues and social isolation.